bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Chapter_03.md

 In mineBlock api, we make sure we provide the miner Address.
 Once a block is produced, we broadcast the data.
 All nodes receiving the data must verify the data before accepting it into the chain.
 Once this protocol is established, we will have a consistent decentralised ledger.

-## Incentivisation

-> By convention, the first transaction in a block is a special transaction that starts a new coin owned by the creator of the block.
-This adds an incentive for nodes to support the network, and provides a way to initially distribute coins into circulation, since there is no central authority to issue them. - Bitcoin's Whitepaper

-One very clever thing that Satoshi did was to reward nodes for becoming a block producer.
-This move attracts global participation, achieving successful decentralisation.

-Anyone could become a miner if they are willing to use their computational power.
-They will be rewarded with some currency (block reward, transaction fees) for finding the next block.
-In the case of Bitcoin, its 12.5 BTC at the time of writing.

-It is also important to note that due to the limited supply and price of Bitcoin, there is no incentive to cheat.
-Attacking the network successfully would require more than 51% of malicious nodes which would be very costly and achieves no monetary incentives.

 ## Testing

 In Terminal 1, start the node